eakwarren/LAS/README.md

 Currently, LAS only supports keyswitch-based articulation sets.
 (Thanks Logic for the inconsistency.)

-*The artColorSetting _1 - Logic_ is not supported with Babylon Waves [Art Conductor](https://www.babylonwaves.com/logic/) sets, since they don't use corresponding values in articulation set .plist files.
+*Color set not supported with Babylon Waves [Art Conductor](https://www.babylonwaves.com/logic/) sets, since they don't use corresponding values in articulation set .plist files.

 Sadly, Apple Watch doesn’t have a browser… yet.
 When it does, the image above will no longer be considered false advertising.